-The SRH motor current draw could not exceed 1.5 A with the blades removed and therefore the interference relationship with amperage could not be investigated.
+The SRH motor current draw could not exceed 1.5 A with the blades removed; therefore, the interference relationship with amperage could not be investigated.
 The FW, QRH, and HRH profiles change with increasing current; changes are visible for currents as low as 1 A. For these three UAS, the greatest changes coincide with the position of the battery and cables going to the ESC.

-An interference profile without current-induced interference (0 A) can be calculated for each UAS (Fig. 8) by linear extrapolation and represents the permanent and induced magnetisation (herein magnetisation interference).
-This magnetisation interference was subtracted from each higher current profile leaving the current-induced interference for each amperage (Fig. 9 (top) for the HRH).
-The minimum intensities (for FW) and the maximum intensities (for QRH and HRH) of the current-induced interference are plotted with respect to current (Fig. 9, bottom).
-In each case, the peak intensity had a linear relationship to current ($R^2 = 0.998, 0.991$, and 0.999, respectively) with slopes of -7.5, 2.8, and 10.4 nT/A, respectively.
-Since the interference remains fixed with the airframe under rotation (Sect.
-4.1), the magnetisation interference appears to be largely permanent.
+An interference profile without current-induced interference (0 A) can be calculated for each UAS (Fig. 8) by linear extrapolation and represents the permanent and induced magnetization (herein magnetization interference).
+This magnetization interference was subtracted from each higher current profile leaving the current-induced interference for each amperage (Fig. 9a for the HRH).
+The minimum intensities (for FW) and the maximum intensities (for QRH and HRH) of the current-induced interference are plotted with respect to current (Fig. 9b).
+In each case, the peak intensity had a linear relationship to current ($R^2 = 0.998$, 0.991, and 0.999, respectively) with slopes of -7.5, 2.8, and $10.4 \, \text{nT/A}$, respectively.
+As the interference remains fixed with the airframe under rotation (Sect.
+4.1), the magnetization interference appears to be largely permanent.

-The separation of the interference profile provides new information that compliments the mapping shown in Sect.
+The separation of the interference profile provides new information that complements the mapping shown in Sect.
 4.1.
 For example, the apparent dipole observed in the mapping of the HRH was in fact two single poles from separate sources that are centred at different locations.
-The location of the magnetisation interference centre relates well to the location of the gimbal servo whereas the centre of the current-induced interference coincides with the cables from the battery.
-Another example was the magnetisation interference in the QRH profile that, unlike the other three, cannot be attributed to a servo.
-Further investigation found a group of ferromagnetic fasteners located in the battery-carrying cage that may have become magnetised.
+The location of the magnetization interference centre relates well to the location of the servo (camera platform), whereas the centre of the current-induced interference coincides with the cables from the battery.
+Another example was the magnetization interfer-